scafley/scafley/README.md

 I’m a Flutter Developer with over 2 years of commercial experience in mobile applications, and I also have experience building web applications with Angular.

-In my daily work I integrate REST APIs, analyze request/response flows and manually verify implemented features.
+In my daily work, I develop user interfaces based on design projects, integrate REST APIs, analyze request/response flows, and manually verify implemented features.
 I also have some basic knowledge of E2E test automation with Cypress.

 🎓 **Master's degree** in Computer Science from Pedagogical University in Kraków